kendraio/kendraio-app/docs/workflow/blocks/form.rst

 If you want to vary a field according to user input, you can achieve this with a nested flow.

 Any flow can be nested in any other flow.
 The nested flow has access to the main flow's data object, context and state - it can use any data stored here.
 The nested flow's output is then passed to the main flow's data object, just like the output of a conventional task.

 As with the main flow, a nested flow can be edited directly with Kendraio App if opened from the Flow Cloud.
 Any saved changes will be reflected immediately when the main flow is refreshed.

-Supported Properties
-^^^^^^^^^^^^^^^^^^^^

-- **items**: Allows input of more than 1 item when wrapped around all other properties.
-- **ui:widget**: Wrapper for the schema.
-- **blocksConfig**: Defines the layout of the dynamic form field.
-- **adapterName**: The Flow Cloud group containing the nested flow.
-- **workflowId**: The ID of the nested flow.
-Along with adapterName, this is how the main flow will find the nested flow.
-- **blocks**: The content to display in the field.
-This must be expressed as an array.
-- **type**: The type of content being displayed e.g. “message” displays the text defined with the “title” key.

-Example
-^^^^^^^

 This example flow allows the user to search and select from a menu based on returned data.
 The Venue Name field expects a single value and the Lineup field can handle several values.